olitrussle/blog/_posts/2017-05-04-how-to-get-a-mortgage-with-trussle.md

 Trussle mortgage adviser, Deeksha, thinks getting mortgage advice is vital before making a decision.

-{% include image/left.html filename="deeksha2.png" caption="Deeksha" alt="Image of Deeksha Shah" %}
+{% include image/left.html filename="deeksha2.png" alt="Image of Deeksha Shah" %}

-> "With so many different mortgages to choose from, it can be hard to know which is right for you.
-Variable rates look appealing at the moment because the base rate is so low, but it’s only wise to choose a variable rate if you could afford to pay more should the interest rate rise.”
+*'With so many different mortgages to choose from, it can be hard to know which is right for you.
+Variable rates look appealing at the moment because the base rate is so low, but it’s only wise to choose a variable rate if you could afford to pay more should the interest rate rise.'*

-> “Make sure you understand the mortgage deals available as well as the costs associated before making a decision.
-Getting advice from a mortgage adviser like Trussle is important, as they’ll look at your personal circumstances to help you decide which to go for.”
+*'Make sure you understand the mortgage deals available as well as the costs associated before making a decision.
+Getting advice from a mortgage adviser like Trussle is important, as they’ll look at your personal circumstances to help you decide which to go for.'*

 ## Get your mortgage without the hassle